 World-Changing Science at NERSC

-NERSC provides systems, support, and professional consulting services that enable nearly 10,000 researchers working on a thousand different science projects to publish around 2,000 refereed articles in scientific journals each year.
-The six Nobel prizes associated with NERSC users or projects, and some other accomplishments given here, are good examples of the scientific impact NERSC has had on DOE Office of Science research and the science community at large.
+NERSC provides systems, support, and professional consulting services that enable nearly 10,000 researchers working on a thousand different science projects to publish around 2,000 refereed articles in scientific journals annually.
+The seven Nobel prizes associated with NERSC users or projects are good examples of the scientific impact NERSC has had on DOE Office of Science research and the science community at large.

 Understanding the Function of Biomolecules - Joachim Frank, Nobel Prize in Chemistry 2017